plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 ### Find the outbound link click report in Google Analytics dashboard

-In Google Analytics, you can now see the number of external link clicks, which links were clicked on and on what pages where those links clicked.
+You can now see the number of external link clicks in Google Analytics, which links were clicked on and on what pages where those links clicked.
 You can find your goal report in three sections of Google Analytics:

 1. In "Realtime" under "Events"
 2. In "Behavior", choose "Events" and explore the different reports within it